-Application for admission to Provincial or Demonstration Schools is through the Coordinator of Student Services.
+Application for admission to Provincial or Demonstration Schools is facilitated through the Student Services Department.

-Admittance to a Provincial School is determined by the Provincial Schools

-Admission Committee in accordance with the requirements set out in Regulation 296.
+Admittance to a Provincial School is determined by the Provincial Schools in accordance with the requirements set out in Regulation 296.

 Transportation is provided for students to and from the Provincial or Demonstration School, including transportation of an assistant or nurse, if necessary.